oleg-derevenetz/bwping/README.md

 ## NOTES

-This  utility  uses  raw  sockets  to  deal  with  ICMP  messages,  so root privileges are required to run it.
+This utility uses raw sockets to deal with ICMP messages, so it may require root privileges or extended  capabilities (such as CAP_NET_RAW on Linux) to run.
+It can also be run as setuid root.

 Although  bwping  and  bwping6 does not require any special software on the remote  host  (only the ability to respond on ICMP echo request  messages),